LiamPattinson/dotfiles/README.md

 After running `stow nvim`, all plugins will be installed the next time `nvim` is opened.

+Currently, the Neovim set up includes only minimal changes from the kickstart.nvim defaults.
+I previously ran a setup that included LSP plugins and more custom key-bindings, but I found it far too difficult to maintain and could never remember how to use all of the features I'd installed.
+Since moving to VSCode as my core 'heavy duty' editor, I've relegated Neovim to being a convenience editor for smaller jobs.
+I may return to this at some point to reintroduce Python/Rust LSPs if I can find the time.

 ## Additional Setup

 - Install [`uv`](https://docs.astral.sh/uv/getting-started/installation/), which